UBC-STAT/stat-450/docs/syllabus-page.md

 ### Course Platforms

-- **Canvas**: All course deliverables and information can be found on the [course's page on Canvas](https://canvas.ubc.ca/courses/110122).
+- **Canvas**: All course deliverables and information can be found on the [course's page on Canvas](https://canvas.ubc.ca/courses/132908).
 Please check the Canvas website regularly to keep up-to-date with the course.
 - **Slack**: Slack is a chat platform better for real-time messaging.
 We hope slack can facilitate the interaction between group members.
 We have created a [Workspace for STAT 450](https://stat540students.slack.com).
-You will first need to join using the invitation link posted on Canvas (Link expires Feb 3).
+You will first need to join using the invitation link posted on Canvas (Link expires XX).
 - **GitHub**: You will carry out assignments and group work using GitHub for code development and version control.

 ### Course Structure